angusjf/platelet/README.md

 # platelet

+WARNING: This project is an unreleased work in progress!

-`platelet` is a tiny HTML templating library, designed for composing small **server-rendered** "components".
+`platelet` is a tiny HTML-first templating library.

+It sits somewhere between the simplitcity of 'moustache' templates and JSX/frontend framework templating libraries.

 Notable features: